navattic.identify({ email: user.email })

 Think of this as a three-step process: first, understand where you are now; second, define where you want to go; and third, create a map to get there.
 By breaking it down, you can confidently choose a tool that your team will not only use but love.

-Assess Your Current Proposal Process
+Step 1: Review Your Current Proposal Workflow

 Before you can fix a process, you need to understand it inside and out.
 Map out every step your team takes to create a proposal, from the initial request to the final submission.
 Where are the bottlenecks?
 Is it finding the right content, waiting for approvals, or wrestling with formatting?
 Talk to your team to get their honest feedback on what slows them down and what frustrates them the most.